-Delali Amegah is a French-Togolese-Beninese writer, journalist, filmmaker, and artist based between Luxembourg and Berlin.
-Her work explores Afropean and Black identity, race, class, and religion across film, poetry, prose and photography.
+Delali Amegah is a French writer, journalist, filmmaker, and artist based in Luxembourg.
+Her work explores societal issues across film, poetry, prose and photography in both French and English.

 Delali is the creator of ScriptLit, a new literary and film movement and genre focused on making screenplay books a new book category and a recognised literary form for readers and TV and Film enthusiasts while empowering storytellers and screenwriters to share their stories how they wish and earn income directly, no gatekeepers required.